Five Tips for New Runners

 You’ll enjoy running more if you look and feel the part.
 It’s therefore worth investing in some decent trainers and running kit.
 With regard to trainers, we recommend visiting a specialist shop with good technical advice on which type of shoes to wear for your particular style of gait (here's one in South West London we recommend: http://www.upandrunning.co.uk/)

-If you're looking to start, or build on, your running collection, here are our recommendations:
+If you're looking to start, or build on, your running collection, here are a few recommendations:

 Made from our own custom drirelease® fabric, Hove combines the comfort of cotton with the weightless, quick-drying properties of performance fabrics.
 It’s unlike any other fabric you’ll run in.